martiniblack/NeurodatalabAPI/README.md

 https://api.neurodatalab.dev

-Use of API for affective computing in the case of educational work
+Use of API for affective computing in the case of an educational work